Adaptive Policy Synchronization for Scalable Reinforcement Learning: Experiments

 \subsection{Results}

 We report episode return averaged over evaluation rollouts as training progresses.
-Additionally, we track the number of policy synchronization events per worker, logged via TensorBoard, to measure the efficiency of AAPS.
+Additionally, we track the number of policy synchronization events per worker, logged via TensorBoard, to measure the efficiency of APS.